HIDE OR SEEK?--By James Dobson

 ------------------------------

 I have some serious concerns about television's impact on our society, & particularly on our younger generation.
 According to Dr. Gerald Looney, University of Arizona, by the time the average preschool child reaches 14 years of age, he will have witnessed 18,000 murders on TV, countless hours of unrelated violence, nonsense, & unadulterated drivel!
 Dr. Saul Kapel states, furthermore, that the most time-consuming activity in the life of a child is neither school nor family interaction.
-It is
+It is television, absorbing 14,000 valuable hours during the course of childhood!
+This is equivalent to sitting before the tube 8 hours a day, continuously for 4.9 years!

 It is my opinion that the mother who plants her impressionable preschool child in front of the television set for the sake of her own convenience is making a mistake with irrevocable consequences!